 This guide walks students through assembling their high-gain antennae, enabling them to listen to the entire radio spectrum and communicate with satellites in Low Earth Orbit (LEO).

-The aim is to have the students assemble and test the antenna themselves, but support may be required for 3D-printing and sawing.
+The aim is to have the students assemble and test the antenna themselves, but support may be required for 3D printing and sawing.